Top Top

 Drywall water damage can sometimes be repaired, but it depends on how much water was involved, how long it sat, and whether the drywall has lost structural integrity.
 If the drywall is stained but still firm, dry, and not crumbling, the fix may involve removing loose material, repairing the surface, and using the correct primer to block stains before repainting.
 However, if drywall feels soft, swells, sags, or shows mold risk, replacement is often the safer and more reliable option because compromised gypsum won’t hold fasteners or finishes well.

 Ceilings are a frequent trouble spot after plumbing leaks or roof issues, and they demand extra caution.
-We’ll evaluate the affected area, confirm the source is addressed, and then recommend either a targeted cut-out and replacement or a repair approach that stabilizes the surface.
-If you’re dealing with broader moisture concerns, we can also coordinate related work through water damage repair planning so the drywall repair is not repeated later due to unresolved conditions.
+We’ll evaluate the affected area, confirm that the source has been addressed, and then recommend either a targeted cut-out and replacement or a repair approach to stabilize the surface.
+If you’re dealing with broader moisture concerns, we can also coordinate related work through water damage repair planning so that the drywall repair isn't repeated later due to unresolved conditions.

 Next step: if you see discoloration, bubbling paint, or sagging drywall, stop painting over it and schedule an assessment so we can determine whether repair is appropriate or replacement is the best long-term fix.